pvande/Pointed/README.md

 element, and passes each pointer and the index (or key) to the given function.
 The values returned by the function will be collected and returned as an array.

+### `Pointer::isEqual(otherPointer)`
+Checks to see if this pointer and the given pointer both refer to the same path and referenced equivalent data when they were created.

+Note that two pointers that share the same underlying data and have the same path will *always* return identical results, permitting pointers to be both "long-lived" and always reflect current data.
+It is for this reason that "Pointer equality" takes creation time into account – path equality alone does not answer the most common question, "Has this data changed?"

+### `Pointer::hash`
+A digest of the data represented by this hash.
+Useful as a generic content key, and for quickly testing data equality.

 ## Events

 ### `Pointer::on(event, fn)`